OpenNebula/website/content/product/cloud_clusters_infrastructure_configuration/backup_system_configuration/rsync.md

 ### Limiting I/O and CPU usage

-Backup operations may incur in a high I/O or CPU demands.
+Backup operations may incur in high I/O or CPU demands.
 This will add noise to the VMs running in the hypervisor.
 You can control resource usage of the backup operations by:

-> * Lower the priority of the associated processes.
+> * Lowering the priority of the associated processes.
 Backup commands are run under a given ionice priority (best-effort, class 2 scheduler); and a given nice.
-> * Confine the associated processes in a cgroup.
-OpenNebula will create a systemd slice for each backup datastore so the backup commands run with a limited number or read/write IOPS and CPU Quota.
+> * Confining the associated processes in a cgroup.
+OpenNebula will create a systemd slice for each Backup Datastore so the backup commands run with a limited number or read/write IOPS and CPU Quota.

-Note that for the later, you need to delegate the `cpu` and `io` cgroup controllers to the `oneadmin` user.
+Note that for the latter, you need to delegate the `cpu` and `io` cgroup controllers to the `oneadmin` user.
 This way OpenNebula can set `CPUQuota`, `IOReadIOPSMax` and `IOWriteIOPSMax`.

-To delegate the controllers you need to add the following file for `oneadmin` account (id 9869) in **all the hosts** (note that you’d probably need to create the user service folder):
+To delegate the controllers you need to add the following file for `oneadmin` account (id 9869) in **all the Hosts** (note that you’d probably need to create the user service folder):

 ```default
 $ cat /etc/systemd/system/user@9869.service.d/delegate.conf